Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Despite no annotations, the description fully discloses behavior: it is read-only with no side effects, returns ranked document chunks with source, relevance, and type, and includes a 'no results' message with a rephrasing suggestion.
-No hidden side effects or contradictions.
+With no annotations, the description fully discloses behavior: read-only, no side effects, and describes the return format including how 'no results' is handled with a rephrasing suggestion.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.